 Close-Up aims to make film culture and history accessible through its library, film screenings and the online publication of Vertigo Magazine.
 Established in 2005, the company has built up its activities on the basis of reinvesting all its profits into creating an extensive film resource.

 The Library’s collection of over 17,000 titles specialises in early cinema, classics, world cinema, documentaries, experimental films and video art.
 It includes rare films exclusive to Close-Up and by independent filmmakers not represented by distributors.
-Please contact us to find out how to submit your film.

 Close-Up's repertory cinema presents a series of films that shaped the art of cinema and its history.
 The programme also includes regular special events with filmmakers present to discuss their work.
 Close-Up is committed to supporting and developing the exhibition of independent and experimental cinema, focusing on the cross over between the arts and film culture.